antslabtw/MOOSE-AES/README.md

   <img src="/images/moose.png"  width="60%" height="60%"/>
 </div>

-## Package Requirements

-Install below packages in your virtual environment before running the code.
-- python==3.7.11
-- tensorflow=2.0.0
-- numpy=1.18.1
-- nltk=3.4.5
-- pandas=1.0.5
-- scikit-learn=0.22.1
+##Requirements

+Python version is 3.10.0
+-`pip install -r requirement.txt`

 ## How to Run MOOSE

-This bash script will run each model 5 times with different seeds ([12, 22, 32, 42, 52]).
-- `bash ./train_ProTACT.sh`
+- `./run_bash.sh`

-\* Topic-coherence features are included in the `data/LDA/hand_crafted_final_{prompt}.csv` file as the 'highest_topic' column.

-\* Note that every run does not produce the same results due to the random elements.
+\* Training/ Testing/ and Validation data in

+\* Creat '/feacture/var_norm/new_train/' , '/feacture/var_norm/new_test/' and '/feacture/var_norm/new_dev/' folder download the data in repesctly folder.

 ## Note – Handcrafted Features:
 We utilize features follow [CTS (Ridley et al,2021)](https://github.com/robert1ridley/cross-prompt-trait-scoring/tree/main).
-Same as (Ridley et al,2021), the handcrafted features have been precomputed and are available at data/hand_crafted_v3.csv.
-Additional readability-related features can be found in data/allreadability.pickle.
+Same as (Ridley et al,2021), the handcrafted features have been precomputed and are available at prep_process/hand_crafted_v3.csv.
+Additional readability-related features can be found in pre_process/allreadability.pickle.
 The scripts used to generate these features are features.py and create_readability_features.py, respectively.

 If you wish to regenerate the features, make sure to install the following Python packages: